epfl-lasa/ds_motion_generator/README.md

    1. the name of the input topic (potentially a position signal)
    1. the name of the output topic (potentially a desired velocity signal)
    1. the name of the topic for the filtered output.
-   1. If DS is se-DS: the location to the GMM paramaters (i.e., a yaml file contating Prior, Mu, and Sigma)
+   1. If DS is se-DS: the location of the GMM paramaters (i.e., a yaml file contating Prior, Mu, and Sigma)
-   1. If DS is lpv-DS: the location to the GMM paramaters and system parameters (i.e., a yaml file contating Prior, Mu, and Sigma, A's and b's)
+   1. If DS is lpv-DS: the location of the GMM paramaters and system parameters (i.e., a yaml file contating Prior, Mu, and Sigma, A's and b's)

 1. DS configuration file (config folder)
    1. where you provide the conventional Prior, Mu, Sigma,